AnIdiotsGuide/discordjs-bot-guide/getting-started/getting-started-long-version.md

 Alright so, **big flashy warning**, **PAY ATTENTION**.
 This next part is really, really important: Your bot's **token** is meant to be **SECRET**.
 It is the way by which your bot authenticates with the Discord server in the same way that you login to Discord with a username and password. **Revealing your token is like putting your password on the internet**, and anyone that gets this token can use **your** bot connection to do things.
 Like delete all the messages on your server and ban everyone.
 If your token ever reaches the internet, **change it immediately**.
 This includes putting it on pastebin/hastebin, having it in a public github repository, displaying a screenshot of it, anything. **GOT IT?
 GOOD!**
 {% endhint %}

 With that warning out of the way, on to the next step.
-The 7Token, as I just mentioned, is the way in which the bot authenticates.
+The Token, as I just mentioned, is the way in which the bot authenticates.
 To get it, go to the **Bot** section of the app page, then click **Copy** to copy it to the clipboard.
 You can also _view_ your token here if you wish:

 ![NEVER SHARE YOUR TOKEN!
 This cannot be overstated.](../.gitbook/assets/image%20%283%29.png)